Thomas Tayebwa

-Thomas Tayebwa (born 10 November 1980) is a member of the Parliament of Uganda since 2016, and has served as Deputy Speaker of the Parliament since 2022.
-He was appointed as the Government Chief Whip by Yoweri Kaguta Museveni.
-Since 2016, he serves as the Member of Parliament for Ruhinda North County in Mitooma District and a member of NRM.
-He became known for beating a UMEME employee on a leaked video, for which he apologized on 29 August 2020.
-He served as a member of National Economy Committee and Natural Resources Committee.
-On 25 March 2022, he was elected by fellow MPs as the Deputy Speaker of Uganda's 11th Parliament, taking over from Among who moved up to be the Speaker of the Parliament, all events following the death of Speaker Jacob Oulanyah.
+Thomas Tayebwa is a Ugandan lawyer and politician serving as the Deputy Speaker of the Parliament of Uganda since 2022.
+He represents Ruhinda North County in Mitooma District in Parliament under the National Resistance Movement (NRM) party.
+In 2025, he was elected President of the Organisation of Africa, Caribbean and Pacific States Parliamentary Assembly.

 Early life and education

 Tayebwa was born on 10 November 1980 to Bangirana Daudi and Abbie Komuhangi of Bitereko Village in Mitooma District.
-He attended Kigarama Primary School, Kigarama Senior Secondary School, Nganwa High School and Ruyonza School for UACE in 2000.
-In 2005, he received a BA in Social Sciences at Makerere University, and in 2012 he received a Bachelor of Law degree from Makerere as well.
+He attended Kigarama Primary School, Kigarama Senior Secondary School, Nganwa High School and Ruyonza School before joining Makerere University, where he earned a Bachelor of Arts in Social Sciences in 2005 and a Bachelor of Laws degree in 2012.

 Roles

 Tayebwa serves as the director of Cholmat Investments.

 Politics

-In October 2015, Tayebwa joined elective politics on the NRM ticket, winning both the party's primaries with 15092 votes and 2016 Ugandan general election thereby becoming a member of The Tenth Parliament for The Pearl of Africa representing Ruhinda North County in Mitooma District.
-He served as a member of National Economy Committee and Natural Resources Committee in the 10th parliament(2016-2021).
+In October 2015, Tayebwa joined elective politics on the NRM ticket, winning both the party's primaries with 15092 votes and 2016 Ugandan general election thereby becoming a member of the 10th Parliament of Uganda.
+In Parliament, he served on the Committee on National Economy and Natural Resources Committee.

-On March 25, 2022, Tayebwa was voted as Deputy Speaker of the Parliament of Uganda succeeding Anita Among in the 11th parliament.
+On March 25, 2022, Tayebwa was elected Deputy Speaker of the Parliament following the Death of Speaker Jacob Oulanyah and elevetion of Anita Annet Among to Speaker.

+In May 2026, Tayebwa retained the position of Deputy Speaker in Uganda's 12th Parliament after winning a parliamentary vote at Kololo Ceremonial Grounds.

+In February 2025, Tayebwa was elected President of the Organisation of Africa, Caribbean and Pacific States (OACPS) Parliamentary Assembly, becoming co-chair of the OACPS-EU Joint Parliamentary Assembly.

+Tayebwa has also represented Uganda at Inter-Parliamentary Union assemblies and East African regional parliamentary events, where he has advocated for fair trade, regional integration, and African sovereignty.